ndegroot/transcribetools/readme.md

 ## Command-line usage
 ### Getting started
-To get started using transcribefolder simply follow the instructions below:
+To get started with transcribefolder, simply follow the instructions below.
+The first time you run it, a configuration file will be created with the selected folder and model, which will be used from then on.
+If needed, you can update the configuration by running the command: ```transcribefolder config create```
 1. Run the prompt ```transcribefolder transcribe```
 2. Select which folder to transcribe
 3. Enter the name of the Whisper model you'd like to use